 Specific Guidance.

+No inspection guidance.

-02.0 Processing, Reproducing, and Transmitting SGI.
+02.06 Processing, Reproducing, and Transmitting SGI.

 Except under emergency or extraordinary conditions, verify that the licensee’s processes for the electronic transmission of SGI outside of an authorized place of use or storage include the use of NRC approved secure electronic devices, such as facsimiles or telephone devices or electronic mail that is encrypted by (Federal Information Processing Standard (FIPS) 140-2 or later) a method that has been approved by the NRC.
 (10 CFR 73.22(f)(3))